Automattic/jetpack/to-test.md

 We've added New Just In Time messages to promote WordPress.com new interface.
 To test:
 - Message appearing in Media > Add New when Photon is inactive.
-- Message appearing in Posts > Add New and Pages > New.
+- Message appearing in Posts > Add New and Pages > Add New.
+- Message appearing in Posts > Add New, in the image insert modal, when Photon is disabled, before you publish a post.
+- Message about Stats, appearing in Posts > Add New and Pages > Add New, after publishing a post.
 - Message appearing in Dashboard > Updates, if auto updates are allowed on the site and if Manage is disabled.
 - Message appearing in the Plugins menu, after activating one or more plugins, if auto updates are allowed on the site, if the plugin is in the W.org repo, and if the plugin is already set to autoupdate on WordPress.com via Manage.